-- To play the master recordings: a portable CD player in each recording location - To record students' sight-signing responses: At each sight-singing testing location you will need a tape recorder or digital recording equipment (computer or handheld digital recorder) to record student sight-singing responses. - Beginning with the May 2016 AP Music Theory Exam administration, students' digitally recorded sight-singing responses will be submitted via the online Digital Audio Submission (DAS) portal.
-Online submission replaces student-response CDs. - ► More information is on pages 97-99 of the AP Coordinator's Manual.
+- To play the master recordings: a portable CD player in each recording location - To record students' sight-signing responses: At each sight-singing testing location you will need digital recording equipment (computer or handheld digital recorder, computer lab or digital language lab) to record student sight-singing responses. - Students' digitally recorded sight-singing responses will be submitted via the online Digital Audio Submission (DAS) portal.
+Online submission replaces student-response CDs. - A new recording option for Music Theory only is available for 2017.
+More information can be found at www.collegeboard.org/ap-dac. - ► More information is on pages 101-104 of the AP Coordinator's Manual.